Blatter shrugs off Figo dictator jibe as election nears

 AFC president Shaikh Salman of Bahrain said in a statement: "The two confederations have many common features and we look forward to closely working together."

-CONCACAF president Jeffrey Webb added: "Formalizing this strategic partnership is mutually beneficial and enables our confederations to share in each other's visions of advancing the sport."
+CONCACAF president Jeffrey Webb added: "Formalising this strategic partnership is mutually beneficial and enables our confederations to share in each other's visions of advancing the sport."

 A number of meetings are planned during the build-up to Friday's vote including one by New FIFA Now, the anti-Blatter reform group, on Wednesday.